Labor Relations

 Section 3.
 To revoke authorization for deductions, an employee must request such revocation in writing to the Union in accordance with the terms and conditions of the authorization form.

 Section 4.
-After the University has received confirmation from the Union of that an employee has revoked their authorization for deductions, the University shall cease deductions no later than the second payroll period following receipt of confirmation.
+After the University has received confirmation from the Union that an employee has revoked their authorization for deductions, the University shall cease deductions no later than the second payroll period following receipt of confirmation.
 The University shall rely upon information provided by the Union regarding the authorization and revocation of deductions.

 Section 5.
 The Union shall indemnify and hold the University harmless against any and all claims, demands, suits or other forms of liability that shall arise out of or by reason of the action taken by the University in reliance upon signed authorization cards furnished to the University by the Union or for the purpose of complying with any of the provisions of this Article.